KaparoCorp/OrbitalArmor/readme.md

-# This is a Project about DOS and DDOS ATTACK detection system using machine learning
+# This is a Project about DDOS ATTACK detection system using machine learning

-# Key words
-1. DOS - Denial Of Service Attack
-2. DDOS - Distributed Denial Of Service Attack
-3. Network Scanning-

-## Type of Dos Attacks
-1. Smurf attack --> The attacker sends Internet Control Message Protocol broadcast packets to a number of hosts with a spoofed source Internet Protocol(IP) address that belongs to the target machine.
-The recipents of these spoofed packets will then respond, and the targeted host will be flooded with those responses.

-2. SYN flood --> Occurs when an attacker sends a request to connect to the target server but does not complete th connection through what is known as a three-way handshake -- a mehtod used in a Transmission Control Protocol(TCP/IP) network  to create a connection between a local host/client and server.
-The incomplete handshke leaves the connected port in an occupied status and unavailable for further requests.
-An attacker will continue to send requests, saturating all open ports, so that legitimate users cannot connect.

-3. Ping of Death (ICMP Flood)
-4. Buffer Overflow Attack
-5. Teardrop Attack

-### What is a denial of service attack?
+## What is a denial of service attack?
 DOS Attack--> Uses one internet connected device/network to flood the victims computer with malicious traffic so that when legitimate users are unable to access information systems, devices, or other network resources due to the actions of a malicious cyber threat actor.

 Services affected may include email, websites, online accounts(Banking), or other services that rely on the affected computer or network.
 Can cost an organization both time and money while their resources and services are inaccessible.